droideck/DirKeeper/README.md

 - **MCP Integration**: Implements Model Context Protocol for secure AI interactions
 - **lib389 Integration**: Uses the official Python library for 389 Directory Server
-- **User-Focused Operations**: Specialized tools for user account management and monitoring
+- **User and Group Operations**: Specialized tools for user account management and group discovery
 - **Account Status Detection**: Advanced status checking including locked, active, and inactive states

 ## Project Status & Limitations

 > **Note:** This is an experimental project exploring the potential of natural language interaction with 389 Directory Server.

-* **Current State & Potential**: While currently in early experimentation, DirKeeper demonstrates the potential to revolutionize LDAP directory management by enabling natural language queries for user account operations.
-The project focuses specifically on user management tasks - finding users, checking account status, and retrieving user details - making these common administrative tasks more accessible to users without deep LDAP expertise.
-Future versions may expand to include user creation, modification, group management, and integration with other IdM projects.
+* **Current State & Potential**: While currently in early experimentation, DirKeeper demonstrates the potential to revolutionize LDAP directory management by enabling natural language queries for user and group operations.
+The project focuses on directory discovery tasks - finding users, listing groups, checking account status, and retrieving detailed information - making these common administrative tasks more accessible to users without deep LDAP expertise.
+Future versions may expand to include user creation, modification, advanced group management, and integration with other IdM projects.

-* **Technical Limitations**: The current implementation requires local 389 Directory Server and Ollama instances, uses STDIO transport for MCP communication, and is currently limited to read-only user operations.
-User account modifications, password management, and group operations are not yet supported.
+* **Technical Limitations**: The current implementation requires local 389 Directory Server and Ollama instances, uses STDIO transport for MCP communication, and is currently limited to read-only operations.
+User account modifications, password management, and advanced group management are not yet supported.
 The lib389 package will be available on official PyPI soon, and the API/functionality may change between versions.
 Not recommended for production use at this stage.
 It's just an experiment as of now.

 * **Development Focus**: The project is actively exploring the boundaries of what's possible with natural language processing in directory user management, with a focus on reliability, security, and user experience for common administrative tasks.